 In the Molding Polyline Specification dialog that appears:

-On the General tab, set theHeightof the duct, remember that the molding generates up, so the height will be the measurement from the top of the unfinished floor to the bottom of the duct.
-In this example, the plan has a Rough Ceiling height of 134 1/2 to allow for the duct-work, the ducts have been set at a height of 117".
+On the General panel, set theHeightof the duct.
+Remember that the molding generates up, so the height will be the measurement from the top of the unfinished floor to the bottom of the duct.
+In this example, the plan has a Rough Ceiling height of 134 1/2 to allow for the duct-work, the ducts have been set at a height of 117"

-Go to the Moldings tab and click Add New, browse toChief Architect Bonus Catalogs> Spiral Ductingand select Spiral Duct and pressOK.
+Select the Moldings panel and click Add New.
+Browse toChief Architect Bonus Catalogs> HVAC No.2 Spiral Ducting and select the only Spiral Duct option here, then pressOK.

-Specify its Height and Width as necessary, and pressOK.
+Specify its Height and Width as necessary, then clickOK.

 Repeat this as necessary for any additional ducts needed.
 It is not necessary at this time to butt or link the moldings together at intersections, as special connectors will be used to cover these areas.

 If vertical ducts are required, some special considerations should be made:

 When a CAD Line is converted in an elevation view it can only be converted to a 3D Molding Polyline.
 3D Molding Polylines behave similarly to, but not exactly like standard Molding Polylines, and will automatically attach to any surface (such as a wall) that the line crosses over in the elevation view.

 Conversely, if there are no surfaces for the polyline to attach to (such as drawing and converting the polyline outside of a room, away from other objects, or in a Backclipped Cross Section where no other surfaces exist) the molding polyline will generate 12" from the cross section plane.
 This can be used to control where the molding is generated, and it can then be selected and moved in Plan View to align it with the other molding polylines.